 - docosahexaenoic acid (DHA) – long-chain (22 carbon) omega-3 fatty acid.
 Found mostly in fatty fish, in small amounts in eggs, and in very small amounts in seaweed that can be concentrated into supplements.
 DHA is a major component of the gray matter of the brain, and also found in the heart, retina, testis, sperm, and cell membranes.
 The body can convert EPA into DHA.

 A chart showing the conversion pathways for the omega-3 fatty acids can be found in The Fatty Acids.

 See the video below for an excellent overview of omega-3 fatty acids from omega-3 researcher Dr. Richard Bazinet of the University of Toronto (2021).

-The Institute of Medicine considers there to be a dietary requirement for two fatty acids for humans over 1 year old:
+The Institute of Medicine considers there to be a dietary requirement for two fatty acids for people age 1 year and older:

 - linoleic acid (LA) – the short-chain (18-carbon) omega-6, which is prevalent in most vegan diets due to being abundant in vegetable oils.

 Because they’re essential fatty acids, there’s a daily dietary reference intake (DRI) for both ALA and LA: